yuyuan-lin/biostat-203b-2022-winter/hw2/grade_hw2.md

 - Q2 (10/10)

-For Q2.3, if student uses `slice_min()`.
-Let them know this function is extremely slow and take 2 pts off.
-Make sure they get the correct answer (first ICU of each `subject_id`.

 - Q3 (20/20)

-`semi_join`

 - Q4 (10/10)

 - Q5 (20/20)

-Make sure they get right answer, e.g., (1) need to filter out `chartime` outside that specific ICU stay, (2) also retrieve the first lab items during that specific ICU stay, (3) `pivot_wider`, etc

 - Q6 (20/20)

-Same as Q5.

-- Q7 (15/20)
+- Q7 (14/20)

     Close!
 Just forgot to subset for age 18 at time of admission.
-Otherwise, excellet project.
+Otherwise, excellent project.
+Also, your pipes in this particular problem can be more concise.
+No reason to have multiple intermediate saves in this situation. `-6.

 - Q8 (10/10)